This Is How Much Site Speed Affects Google SEO Ranking (With Data) 😳

 To get real data on how site speed affects SEO ranking I bought three fresh domains with zero domain authority.
 Then created the same website that is perfectly SEO optimized on all domains.
 The only difference between the three sites is page speed.
-From red, yellow to a perfect green 100 page speed score.
+From red, yellow to a perfect green 100-page speed score.
 The difference in search engine ranking is dramatic.
-The green page speed ranks nr 1 with a feature snippet in Google for the optimized term in US, UK and Norway after 8 weeks.
+The green page speed ranks nr 1 with a featured snippet in Google for the optimized term in the US, UK, and Norway after 8 weeks.
 The others do not show up in the first 50 results in Google.
 That is how much I found site speed affects SEO ranking.
 Here are the details.

 Search engine optimized with page score of 100

-For the experiment I picked a specific search term “Monstera Obliqua identification and care”.
-The site is a one-pager with a few images and a brief description of identification and care of the plant called Monstera Obliqua.
+For the experiment, I picked a specific search term “Monstera Obliqua identification and care”.
+The site is a one-pager with a few images and a brief description of the identification and care of the plant called Monstera Obliqua.